The Bells of Saint Mary's

 Canons

 Canons are the metal loops cast at the top of the bell.
 They are the means of attaching it to a wooden headstock.
-The Treble, 2,3,4 5 and 6 bells have had their canons removed at some time in the past.
+The Treble, 2nd, 3rd and 4th were new in 2011 and don't have canons.
+5,6,7,8 have had their canons removed at some time in the past.

-The 7th and 8th bells still have their canons, 6 on each bell, this is an interesting historical feature.
+The 9th and 10th bells still have their canons, 6 on each bell, this is an interesting historical feature.
 To preserve the bells in their original state they are mounted in special canon retaining metal headstocks.
+Now bolts go through the headstock and the crown of the bell to secure it to the headstock.
+The canons are not under any stress.

-The Sanctus bell also has 6 canons and is the only one mounted in the traditional way on a wooden headstock.
+The Sanctus bell also has 6 canons and is the only one mounted in the traditional way on a wooden headstock with straps to the canons.

 The top of the Sanctus bell showing the canons and the timber headstock.